HypothesisWorks/hypothesis/docs/data.rst

 *Most things should be easy to generate and everything should be possible.*

-To support this principle Hypothesis provides strategies for most of built-in types with arguments to constrain or adjust the output, as well as higher-order strategies that can be composed to generate more complex types.
+To support this principle Hypothesis provides strategies for most built-in types with arguments to constrain or adjust the output, as well as higher-order strategies that can be composed to generate more complex types.